How it all started

 However, not all free sugars are metabolized by yeast, but a substantial part is subjected to the Maillard reaction.
 It represents a spontaneous, non-enzymatic reaction of amino acids and reducing sugars at a temperature of greater than 140 ° C causing the browning of the bread crust.

 Luckily, we don’t have to excel at chemistry to make a delicious loaf of bread, what we really need is patience & passion for… kneading!

 Unlike homemade recipes, industrial baking involves adding a range of ingredients – stabilizers, enzymes, emulsifiers, dough softeners, salt, preservatives, sweeteners, and other taste-improving agents, like other highly-processed foods.

 However, there are currently many areas of research that focus on new technologies, such as nano-encapsulated bioactive compounds that can be added to wheat to improve its nutritional profile and enhance its health properties (and substitute potentially harmful chemicals in industrial bread).

 Despite all the evidence linking long-term consumption of too much starchy refined food to impaired ability to regulate glucose level in the bloodstream, the demand for white bread and other white wheat products has grown steadily in recent years.

-Oven-baked bread recipes have become increasingly popular, such as those with no salt, and not sugar, using only whole grain wheats, little yeast, seeds and water.
+Oven-baked bread recipes have become increasingly popular, such as those with no salt, and no sugar, using only whole grain wheat, little yeast, seeds, and water.
 And, most importantly – no additives.
 At least we know what is made of.
-Just think of bleach that is regularly added to industrial wheat to make it whiter! (though, they claim to do it in accordance with regulation of application and dosage).
+Just think of bleach that is regularly added to industrial wheat to make it whiter! (though, they claim to do it in accordance with the regulation of application and dosage).

-Given the bread is regularly consumed by most adult population, making our own bread is not too much to ask for when we think of preventive health.
+Given that bread is regularly consumed by the most adult population, making our own bread is not too much to ask for when we think of preventive health.